apache/pulsar/site2/website/versioned_docs/version-2.4.0/security-kerberos.md

     and the location of the keytab where the principal is stored.
 It allows the broker to use the keytab specified in this section.
 2. `PulsarClient` is a section name in the JASS file used by each client.
 This section tells the client which principal to use inside Kerberos and the location of the keytab where the principal is stored.
 It allows the client to use the keytab specified in this section.
-    In the following example, this `PulsarClient` section will also be reused in both the Pulsar internal admin configuration and in cli command of `bin/pulsar-client`, `bin/pulsar-perf` and `bin/pulsar-admin`.
-You can also add different section for different use case.
+    In the following example, this `PulsarClient` section will also be reused in both the Pulsar internal admin configuration and in CLI command of `bin/pulsar-client`, `bin/pulsar-perf` and `bin/pulsar-admin`.
+You can also add different sections for different use cases.

 You can have 2 separate JAAS configuration files:
-* the file for broker will have sections of both `PulsarBroker` and `PulsarClient`;
+* the file for a broker has sections of both `PulsarBroker` and `PulsarClient`;
-* the file for client only have `PulsarClient` section.
+* the file for a client only has a `PulsarClient` section.

 ### Kerberos configuration for Brokers